 125 credits are required to complete Management as the primary major and the Bachelor of Business Administration degree.
 For students seeking the Bachelor of Business Administration, Honors degree and Management as the primary major, 126 credits are required.

 Management Major Courses (18 Credits)

 Management major requires six (6) unique MGT courses.
+VSB 2100 (Socially Just Business Ldrship) also fulfills one of the Management elective requirements.

-Note: MGT 3300 and MGT 3310 do not count toward Management elective courses.
+Note: MGT 3300 and MGT 3310 do not count toward Management electives.